 Purpose: Tumor-associated macrophages correlate with increased invasiveness, growth, and immunosuppression.
 Activation of the colony-stimulating factor-1 receptor (CSF-1R) results in proliferation, differentiation, and migration of monocytes/macrophages.
-This Phase 1 study evaluated the immunologic and clinical activity, and safety profile of CSF-1R inhibition with the monoclonal antibody LY3022855.
+This phase I study evaluated the immunologic and clinical activity, and safety profile of CSF-1R inhibition with the mAb LY3022855.

-Patients and Methods: Patients with advanced refractory metastatic breast cancer (MBC) or metastatic castration-resistant prostate cancer (mCRPC) were treated with LY3022855 intravenously in 6-week cycles in cohorts: A) 1.25 mg/kg every two weeks (Q2W); B) 1.0 mg/kg on Weeks 1, 2, 4, and 5; C) 100 mg once weekly; D)100 mg Q2W. mCRPC patients were enrolled in Cohorts A and B; MBC patients were enrolled in all cohorts.
+Patients and Methods: Patients with advanced refractory metastatic breast cancer (MBC) or metastatic castration-resistant prostate cancer (mCRPC) were treated with LY3022855 intravenously in 6-week cycles in cohorts: (A) 1.25 mg/kg every 2 weeks (Q2W); (B) 1.0 mg/kg on weeks 1, 2, 4, and 5; (C) 100 mg once weekly; (D)100 mg Q2W. mCRPC patients were enrolled in cohorts A and B; patients with MBC were enrolled in all cohorts.
 Efficacy was assessed by RECIST and Prostate Cancer Clinical Trials Working Group 2 criteria.